szagorac/szcore/README.md

 To build the project use standard Maven commands.

+Each score has a dedicated dev branch (e.g. dev_Dialogs_branch for the "Socket Dialogues" score)

 ## How to run

 The main class that runs integrated client/server process is: